adar2378/pin_code_fields/README.md

   /// Enable or disable the Field.
 Default is [true] final bool enabled;

-  /// title of the [AlertDialog] while pasting the code.
-Default to [Paste Code] final String dialogTitle;

-  /// content of the [AlertDialog] while pasting the code.
-Default to ["Do you want to paste this code "] final String dialogContent;

-  /// Affirmative action text for the [AlertDialog].
-Default to "Paste" final String affirmativeText;

-  /// Negative action text for the [AlertDialog].
-Default to "Cancel" final String negativeText;

   /// [TextEditingController] to control the text manually.
 Sets a default [TextEditingController()] object if none given final TextEditingController controller;

-  /// Enabled Color fill for individual pin fields, default is [false] final bool enableActiveFill;

-  /// Colors of the input fields which have inputs.
-Default is [Colors.green] final Color activeFillColor;

-  /// Color of the input field which is currently selected.
-Default is [Colors.blue] final Color selectedFillColor;

-  /// Colors of the input fields which don't have inputs.
-Default is [Colors.red] final Color inactiveFillColor;

   /// Auto dismiss the keyboard upon inputting the value for the last field.
 Default is [true] final bool autoDismissKeyboard;